stevehanstudio/bio2a-multiomics/README.md

 This project is licensed under the **MIT License**.

 ## **Acknowledgments**
-Special thanks to our **Dr. Kai Blaisdell** for guidance and support.
+Special thanks to our professor **Dr. Kai Blaisdell** for guidance and support.

+## **References**

+The paper by Xiao et al. (2024) discusses and benchmarks 12 different multi-omics integration algorithms for single-cell RNA-seq (scRNA-seq) and single-cell ATAC-seq (scATAC-seq) data.
+In this project, we utilized the multi-omics GSE126074 dataset referenced in their study.
+The dataset was originally generated and published in paper by Chen et al (2019).

+Xiao, C., Chen, Y., Meng, Q., Wei, L., & Zhang, X. (2024).
+Benchmarking multi-omics integration algorithms across single-cell RNA and ATAC data.
+Briefings in Bioinformatics, 25(2), bbae095. [https://doi.org/10.1093/bib/bbae095](https://doi.org/10.1093/bib/bbae095)

+Chen S, Lake BB, Zhang K. (2019) High-throughput sequencing of the transcriptome and chromatin accessibility in the same cell. *Nature Biotechnolology*, 37,1452–1457. [https://doi.org/10.1038/s41587-019-0290-0](https://doi.org/10.1038/s41587-019-0290-0)